sethbassett/foss_meetups/README.md

   + Installing and configuring QGIS and PostGIS
   + Loading sample data into PostGIS
   + VM Snapshots and Backups
+Main tutorial will be in VirtualBox as it is cross-platform, but you are welcome to use Hyper-V as they do the same thing with a slightly different look and feel.

  **Prerequisites:**
    + A laptop with 8gb of RAM and 2+ cores
    + **Software:**